thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Managing Supported Configuration List of child devices

-The external device sends an MQTT message to `tedge/meta/plugin/configuration/<childid>` to announce it's configuration management capability to thin-edge.
+The child device (external or logical) sends an MQTT message to `tedge/meta/plugin/configuration/<childid>` to announce it's configuration management capability to thin-edge.
 That MQTT message contains all configurations the external device provides.
 Thereby each configuration appears with a `type` and with an optional field `path`.

 The MQTT message is as below: